go56fup/MolSim-WS25-GroupC/README.md

 ```

 #### Running tests
-To run the tests after building with Clang, use:
+To run the tests after building with GCC, use:
 ```
 cmake --workflow test
 ```
-`test-gcc` is also available.
+`test-clang` is also available.

 #### Building documentation
 To build the project documentation via Doxygen, use: